md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Document tracking.
 * Administrative efficiency.

-The adoption of e-Nothi has reduced reliance on paper-based processes and created a growing repository of institutional knowledge that may support future policy intelligence and knowledge-management initiatives.
+The adoption of e-Nothi has reduced reliance on paper-based processes and created a growing repository of institutional knowledge that may support future policy intelligence and knowledge-management initiatives [32].

-#### National Data and Statistical Infrastructure
+### National Data and Statistical Infrastructure

-Reliable data is essential for evidence-based policymaking.
+Reliable data is essential for evidence-based policymaking [18, 20].

 Several institutions contribute to Bangladesh’s data ecosystem, including: